GoogleChrome/developer.chrome.com/site/en/docs/webstore/update/index.md

 {% Aside 'gotchas' %}

-When an update requires additional permissions, end users will be prompted to accept them or disable the extension.
+When an update requires additional permissions, users will be prompted to accept them or disable the extension.

 {% endAside %}